HYPJUDY/caffe-dnnh/README.md

 sh ./run_test.sh
 ```

 `run_test.sh`: uses forward pass of dnnh defined in `test12_query.prototxt` and `test12_pool.prototxt` to encode query images and pool set images.
 Then compile and run `CAFFE-ROOT/runtime/evaluate_map.cpp` for image retrieval evaluation.
+You can modify parameters (e.g. `ITER` in `run_test.sh` and `top_neighbor_num` in `evaluate_map.cpp`).
 Read corresponding files for more details.
-You can modify parameters/paths or anything else.

 # Credit
+I really appreciate their works!

 1. [Dr.Tao Mei](https://www.microsoft.com/en-us/research/people/tmei/) draw an outline of this research for me.
 2. The triplet ranking hinge loss layer is implemented by @FuchenUSTC in [his caffe repository](https://github.com/FuchenUSTC/caffe).
 3. Preprocessed triplet CIFAR-10 dataset in `caffe-dnnh/runtime/cifar_hash_dataset` is shared by @FuchenUSTC.
-Read [my post#dataset]() for more details about its structure so as to understand the structure of DNNH defined in prototxt.
+Read [my post#dataset](https://hypjudy.github.io/2017/04/14/caffe-dnnh/#dataset) for more details about its structure so as to understand the structure of DNNH defined in prototxt.
 4. Networks structure and parameters are refered to [codes_triplet_hashing1.zip](http://www.scholat.com/portaldownloadFile.html?fileId=4909) provide by first author [Hanjiang Lai](http://www.scholat.com/laihanj).